wp-plugins/soundcloud-master/readme.txt

 === SoundCloud Master ===
 Contributors: Techgasp
-Tags: wordpress, soundcloud, sound, music, mp3, wav, player, playlist, embedded, music sets, sets, sound cloud Requires at least: 3.5
+Tags: plugin, soundcloud, sound, music, mp3, wav, player, playlist, embedded, music sets, sets, sound cloud Requires at least: 3.5
 Tested up to: 3.6
-Stable tag: 2.5
+Stable tag: 4.0
 License: GPLv2 or later

 SoundCloud Master is a light weight and shiny clean code wordpress plugin WIDGET that you need to show off and sell your music.